OpenSWATH/documentation/docs/pyprophet.rst

 Merging
 ~~~~~~~

-Generate ``OSW`` output files according to section :doc:`openswath_workflow`.
+Generate ``OSW`` output files according to section :doc:`openswath`.
 PyProphet is then applied to one or several such SQLite-based reports.
 Several different commands can be run to consecutively do the analysis:

 .. code-block:: bash